mangaioct6/week07SQL2HW/README.md

 Create a table with the name Customers, and columns CustomerID, CustomerName, Age and PhoneNumber.
 Auto-increment the CustomerID and make it the primary key for the table.

 # SUBQUERY Vs JOIN
-Both Subqueries and join are used to combine data from different tables into a single result.

 |                         SUBQUERY                                      |                       JOIN                          |
 | -------------                                                         |                   -------------                     |